 Posts filed under “Analysts”

-I don’t often give props to big Sell Side firms, but today I must make an exception.
+Equity prices & bond yields since 1900 I don’t often give props to big Sell Side firms, but today I must make an exception.
 Merrill Lynch’s Equity Strategy group put out The Longest Pictures: Picture Guide to Financial Markets Since 1800 this week.
 Its a 102 page doozy looking at every asset class and country going back…Read More

 6 Buys, 3 Neutrals Average Price Target = $39 BofA/Merrill – Neutral – $38 PT Goldman Sachs – Buy – $42 PT Oppenheimer – Outperform – $41 PT JPMorgan – Overweight – $45 PT Piper Jaffray – Overweight – $41 PT Wells Fargo – Outperform – $37-$40 Range Credit Suisse – Neutral – $34 PT…Read More